 - Work Experience

-This programme equips you with essential knowledge and hands-on skills required for supporting individuals with complex care needs in residential care, or home care settings.
+The Major Award (5M1761) is a widely recognised qualification for care support workers in Ireland.
+This programme equips you with essential knowledge and hands-on skills required for supporting individuals with complex care needs across residential care, day services, and home care settings.

 Additional Requirements

-In addition to your QQI Level 5 qualification, you may also need:
+In addition to your QQI Level 5 qualification, most employers will require:

 Career Outlook and Progression